vratidc/vratidc.github.io/_projects/shahar.md

 ## AR Town Builder

-शहAR is an interactive augmented reality project designed to be town builder.
-By placing dedicated markers, user can generate houses, shops, offices, roads and many more objects to create a unique, custom town of their liking. through inter-marker interaction, they can also combine certain buildings to create larger version of them.
-The objective of this iteractive app is to explore your creativity and have fun.
+शहAR is an interactive augmented reality project designed to function as a town builder.
+By placing dedicated physical markers, the user can instantly generate various AR objects, including houses, shops, offices, and roads, to create a unique, custom town of their liking.
+A key feature is inter-marker interaction, which allows users to combine certain buildings to create larger, more complex structures.
+The core objective of this interactive app is to explore creativity and have fun.

 <br>